scalamill2/blog/_posts/2018-09-15-understanding-functor-via-cats-in-scala.markdown

 import cats.instances.option._
 {% endhighlight %}

-Cats have functors available for some datatype list, option and their are ways to compose functor together as you see in below examples.
-As per the Functor definition it is unwrapping the element from the context(option, list, listOption)
+Cats have functors available for some datatype like list, option and their are ways to compose functor together as you see in below examples.
+As per the Functor definition it is unwrapping the element from the context(option, list, listOption) and transform the element to element of same type or other type.

 {% highlight scala %}
 val option = Some(1)